OPERATING SYSTEMS PROCESS MANAGEMENT

 operating system.
 As a result, in most operating systems,

-there is a data object that contains info
+there is a data object that contains information about all the

 current active processes.
 It is called process controller.